 I laughed it off but left livid.
 There goes $90.00 for telling me there’s absolutely NOTHING you can do about the odd bump on my leg and informing me how the ONE thing I can do to disguise it is going to give me CANCER before I turn 30.
 THANKS.

-I was surprised by how angry I was.
+I was surprised by how angry I felt.
 Why was this such a big deal?
 Has anyone ever said anything about the bump on my leg?
-Would my tiny Instagram following of 250 people care if I was tan in the pictures from my trip?
+Would The Style Shop by Sandi Mele's tiny Instagram following of 250 people care if I was tan in the pictures from my trip?
 Would my cellulite scare my husband away?

 My perfectionist nature was taking over.
 If I was going on a tropical vacay, I was going to do it right.
 I was going to be perfectly fit, perfectly tan, and perfectly dressed for all occasions on the trip.
 I was going to have the perfect IG account and finally work up the guts to share a post with the group.